 RCSS has long promoted media literacy and digital citizenship using Common Sense Media's Digital Citizenship Curriculum as a basis for lessons taught to all students at the beginning of each school year and beyond.
-Starting in the fall of the '24-25 school year, students and staff will be enrolled in a Canvas LMS course called "Richmond 101" which will include lessons on the Student Code of Conduct and Discipline, Growth Mindset, and a Digital Citizenship curriculum updated with lessons pertaining to AI Students can complete these lessons once the course is placed on their Canvas dashboards in August, but teachers will be encouraged to facilitate these lessons as a class with their students before devices are checked out for students to take home.
+At the beginning of the '25-26 school year, students and staff will be enrolled in an updated version of the Canvas LMS course "Richmond 101," which will include lessons on the Student Code of Conduct and Discipline, Growth Mindset, and a Digital Citizenship curriculum updated with lessons pertaining to AI.
+Students can complete these lessons once the course is placed on their Canvas dashboards in August.
+Teachers will facilitate these lessons as a class with their students before devices are checked out for students to take home.
+Information will also be included in Richmond 101 about how to access and implement the Parent ProTech resources that were purchased for all teachers, students, and parents by GaDOE to comply with Senate Bill 351.